 Z.C.
-Case No. 16-09 1200 3rd Street LLC

-Consolidated PUD and PUD-Related Map Amendment @ 1200 3rd Street, NE Square 747, Lot 8
+Case No. 16-09 1200 3rd Street, LLC (Consolidated PUD and PUD-Related Map Amendment @ Square 747) December 12, 2016

-Pursuant to notice, the Zoning Commission for the District of Columbia ("Commission") held a public hearing on November 3, 2016, to consider an application from 1200 3rd Street LLC ("Applicant") for review and approval of a consolidated planned unit development ("PUD") and PUD-related map amendment for Lot 8 in Square 747 ("Property").
-The application proposes a mixed-use development consisting of retail, residential and lodging uses (the "Project").
+Pursuant to notice, the Zoning Commission for the District of Columbia ("Commission") held a public hearing on November 3, 2016, to consider an application from 1200 3rd Street, LLC ("Applicant") for review and approval of a consolidated planned unit development ("PUD") and PUD-related map amendment for Lot 8 in Square 747 ("Property").
+The application proposes a mixed-use development consisting of retail, residential, and lodging uses ("Project").
 The Commission considered the application pursuant to Chapters 24 and 30 and § 102 of the D.C.
-Zoning Regulations, Title 11 of the District of Columbia Municipal Regulations ("DCMR").1 The public hearings were conducted in accordance with the provisions of 11 DCMR § 3022.
+Zoning Regulations, Title 11 of the District of Columbia Municipal Regulations ("DCMR").
+The public hearing was conducted in accordance with the provisions of 11 DCMR § 3022.
 For the reasons stated below, the Commission hereby approves the application with conditions.